jurekjurek/jurekjurek/README.md

 <h1 align="center">Hi 👋, I'm Jurek Eisinger</h1>
-<h3 align="center">I'm a physicist from Germany, just graduated from the VUB in Brussels.</h3>
+<h3 align="center">I'm a physicist from Germany, graduated from the VUB in Brussels.</h3>

 This GitHub page is a collection of projects completed in the course of my Master's thesis at the Vrije Universiteit Brussel (VUB) and the University of Gothenburg.
 Additionally, I privately collect code for the role as a student assistant in the German company Neqxt, in which I work on pre-optimising a Variational Quantum Eigensolver.